 A Community Manager represents the link between an organization and its audience.

-Social Media Manager & Community Manager – differences
+Differences between Social Media Manager and Community Manager

 Social Media Managers act and post as the brand, and Community Managers act and post as individuals.
 Their entire role is more autonomous, and while a Social Media Manager needs to adjust tone, voice, and style to match the company’s requirements, a Community Managers speaks, writes, and posts in their manner and tone.